Fahd-Bin-Ashfaq/Python-Programming-full-course/week_8/02-Set.md

+## Python Data Types: List, Set, Tuple, and Dictionary

+### 2. Set

 Sets are used to store multiple items in a single variable.
 A **set** is one of the 4 built-in data types in Python used to store collections of data.
 The other 3 are **List**, **Tuple**, and **Dictionary**, each with different qualities and usage.

 A **set** is a collection that is: